Wake Up Dead Man: Christian faith vs. Religious wolves

 At the end of the day, I can't help but wonder if Blanc would eventually put the pieces together and see Christ the same way Jud sees Christ.

-Would he discover the faith of his new friend is different than his mother’s religion?
+Would he discover that the faith of his new friend, Jud, is different than his mother’s religion?
+Or Wick’s?

 But I'd like to think Blanc would ask the tough questions.
 That he’d take up the bigger challenge.